-Last updated on March 21st, 2019 at 12:27 pm
+Last updated on March 7th, 2023 at 11:10 pm

-This Valentine’s Day, I am thinking about the benefits of female education and how my training has enabled me to healthy love.
+This Valentine’s Day, I am thinking about the benefits of female education and how my training has enabled me to have healthy love.

-In developing countries, such as her in South Africa, it can be difficult for women to obtain an education.
+In developing countries, such as South Africa, it can be difficult for women to obtain an education.
 But for all women, school is a powerful tool for loving ourselves and making better choices.

-If you ask me on this Valentine’s Day, what the most important task you can do to make your big dream come true, even if your big goal today is to fall in love, then I would tell you to obtain an education.
+If you ask me this Valentine’s Day what the most important task you can do to make your big dream come true, even if your big goal today is to fall in love, I would tell you to obtain an education.
 Knowledge is a form of self-love that will multiply outward in your life.
 Studies have shown that education is predictive of higher life satisfaction for women.

 You must not be afraid to explore new ideas and new ways of doing things.
 Stop resisting becoming more before you settle down with someone you love.
 If you choose to fall in love before you have developed yourself, like with a solid education, you will forever turn to your partner to create a life and make you happy.
 Your happiness is a lot for one person to carry.

-Ignoring your personal growth leaves you with a sense of co-dependence on your partner where you feel powerless.
+Ignoring your personal growth leaves you with a sense of co-dependence on your partner, where you feel powerless.

 Love should be beautiful.
 I am lucky enough to be surrounded by love.
 Love fuels my soul, there’s no denying this, but I don’t expect my husband and our daughter to make me whole.
 I expect them to support me and my big dreams, just as I support their dreams, but they cannot do the work that I have been called to do.
 They are my first dream-come-true in their own right, but by dreaming big myself, I can take this lovely life we live and expand upon it.